Updated for 2026: Ticket prices, transport options, and bloom timing have been reviewed and refreshed for this season.

 Important note: Due to increased tourism in this region, many local farmers are seeing their flower fields destroyed.
 Please only walk within the fields if you have explicit permission from the local farmers.
 (The majority of photos shown in this post were taken in one area after we spoke to the owner, others were taken years ago before this was an issue).
 I recommend checking out this local, family-owned farm to arrange a visit if you’d like to take photos.

-Tickets – An adult entrance fee ticket to Keukenhof Gardens starts at 17 euros.
-Tickets can be purchased ahead of time (highly recommended, as tour buses roll in first thing in the morning!).
+Tickets – An adult entrance ticket to Keukenhof Gardens starts at around 20 euros for 2026.
+We always recommend buying tickets in advance since tour buses arrive first thing in the morning and lines fill up fast.
 Note that the surrounding flower fields are free to visit, but they are quite far apart so you’ll need either a car to drive to them or a bike.
 You can rent bikes once you arrive at Keukenhof, which is what we did.
-If you need transport from Amsterdam, you can also purchase a ticket that includes bus transport from the city center.

 The flower fields are never as crowded as Keukenhof, but they’ve become more popular in recent years.
 I’d recommend arriving before 10:00am to experience them without crowds.